Cretan hieroglyphs: Signs

 Symbol inventories have been compiled by (Evans 1909), (Meijer 1982), and (Olivier & Godart 1996).

 The glyph inventory in CHIC includes 96 syllabograms representing sounds, ten of which double as logograms, representing words or portions of words.

 There are also 23 logograms representing four levels of numerals (units, tens, hundreds, thousands), nine signs for numerical fractions, and two types of punctuation.

 Many symbols have apparent Linear A counterparts, so that it is tempting to insert Linear B sound values.
 Moreover, there are multiple parallels (words and phrases) from hieroglyphic inscriptions that occur also in Linear A and/or B in similar contexts (words for "total", toponyms, personal names etc.)

-It has been suggested that several signs were influenced by Egyptian hieroglyphs.
+Several signs, according to Woudhuizen and Best, were influenced by Egyptian hieroglyphs.

 Chronology

 Cretan hieroglyphics as seen in seals (A) and tablets (B).

 The development of hieroglyphs passed three important stages: